-Although the Common Core is here to stay at least for now it is more important that every for librarians to continue to market themselves.
-We have Common Core and inquiry-based learning written across out foreheads.
+Although the Common Core is here to stay at least for now it is more important that ever for librarians to continue to market themselves.
+We have Common Core and inquiry-based learning written across our foreheads.
 AASL’s Standards for the 21st Century Learner was in effect long before Common Core was a glimmer in the distance.

 I have found it effective to use the students who have ownership of the library.
 I have created videos about how the students use the library for the school board.
-I also attend as many professional developments with the teachers that I am able so I can talk in their language.
-In New York especially with the rise of the required research paper this falls in the purview of the librarian.
-Even if you cannot directly collaborate with the teachers providing resources and being available is key.
+I also attend as many professional developments with the teachers that I am able so I can speak in their language.
+In New York, especially with the rise of the required research paper, this falls in the purview of the librarian.
+Even if you cannot directly collaborate with the teachers, providing resources and being available is key.

-Create a online newsletter that is sent out monthly to the staff.
+Create an online newsletter that is sent out monthly to the staff.
 Include tools the teachers can use to make CCLS compliance a little easier.
 MailChimp is a great free website to use for professional looking newsletters.
-If you have less than 2000 subscribers and less than 12,0000 emails per month then it is free.
-Presenting at Faculty Meetings even if it is a 1 minute website highlight or a new database that can help teachers find primary source documents.
+If you have less than 2000 subscribers and less than 12,0000 emails per month, then it is free.
+Present at Faculty Meetings even if it is a 1 minute website highlight or a new database that can help teachers find primary source documents.

 “MailChimp is an email marketing service provider, founded in 2001.
 It has 3.5 million users that collectively send over 4 billion emails a month through the service.”
 (Wikipedia)